softwaresaved/rse-repo-analysis/data/analysis/notes.md

 <img src="./repo_timelines/one_user/andrewtarzia-cage_datasets.png" width="800"/>
 <img src="./repo_timelines/one_user/AshwathyTR-IDN-Sum.png" width="800"/>

+This one is interesting: It seems to have a README with essential information, but very low interest.
+It might be a data repository rather than code?
+It doesn't seem to make use of issues much though, even though commits are happening.

 <img src="./repo_timelines/one_user/asolimando-logmap-conservativity.png" width="800"/>
 <img src="./repo_timelines/one_user/bernuly-VCSimulinkTlbx.png" width="800"/>

+What happens in the second contribution spike?

 <img src="./repo_timelines/one_user/cylammarco-ASPIRED-example.png" width="800"/>

+Two forks, active contribution by the owner throughout, but no issues, so no pull requests.
+What happens in those forks?
+Would a CONTRIBUTING file help?

 <img src="./repo_timelines/one_user/cylammarco-bhtomspec.png" width="800"/>
 <img src="./repo_timelines/one_user/eghbal11-Eghbal.png" width="800"/>

+Active contribution for a longer period than expected, what sort of changes are implemented?

 <img src="./repo_timelines/one_user/ethanwharris-foveated-convolutions.png" width="800"/>

+"Lots" of stars, but nothing else.
+Could a README or CONTRIBUTING have helped?

 <img src="./repo_timelines/one_user/eugenesiow-piotre.png" width="800"/>
 <img src="./repo_timelines/one_user/fcampelo-epitopes.png" width="800"/>
 <img src="./repo_timelines/one_user/fcampelo-OrgSpec-paper.png" width="800"/>
 <img src="./repo_timelines/one_user/gamesbyangelina-danesh.png" width="800"/>

+Now, these are lots of stars!
+And a number of forks, too.
+But no README or CONTRIBUTING.
+Can we find repos with similar amounts of stars that manage to get contributors?
+Why were no issues opened?

 <img src="./repo_timelines/one_user/ilkaza-JPAL-HA.png" width="800"/>
 <img src="./repo_timelines/one_user/JAEarly-MILLI.png" width="800"/>
 <img src="./repo_timelines/one_user/Katerina-Pap-MA-cont-shiny-app.png" width="800"/>
 <img src="./repo_timelines/one_user/lphowell-Geothermal-Modelling.png" width="800"/>

+Multiple forks, why?

 <img src="./repo_timelines/one_user/NabajeetBarman-GamingHDRVideoSET.png" width="800"/>
 <img src="./repo_timelines/one_user/oreindt-routes-rumours-ml3.png" width="800"/>
 <img src="./repo_timelines/one_user/P-R-McWhirter-pyOsiris.png" width="800"/>
 <img src="./repo_timelines/one_user/pbw20-SULISO_manuals.png" width="800"/>
 <img src="./repo_timelines/one_user/philgooch-BADREX-Biomedical-Abbreviation-Expander.png" width="800"/>

+What's the difference between this and repos with no stars?

 <img src="./repo_timelines/one_user/SamirNepal-Li_CNN_2022.png" width="800"/>
 <img src="./repo_timelines/one_user/sanket0707-GNN-Mixer.png" width="800"/>
 <img src="./repo_timelines/one_user/SigmaLabResearch-Visnotate.png" width="800"/>